broly/HaloNet/README.md

 I got inspiration from BigWorld game engine, Python and UE4

-In this release used is only Unreal Engine 4.
+In this version of HaloNet used is only Unreal Engine 4.
 And most features can be also used via blueprints

 Some features in screenshots: